How to Learn a Language in 6 Months According to the Experts

 - Create SMART goals: Specific, Measurable, Ambitious, Realistic, Time-bound.
 In other words, you should pick concrete goals that’ll challenge you without overwhelming you, and give yourself a deadline for achieving them.

 - Like Lonsdale, Lewis says that you should use the language right away.
 And make mistakes!
 This will help you to learn and to get over embarrassment about speaking with native speakers.

 Lewis uses a lot of languages in his talk, which lends authenticity.
 He definitely knows what he’s talking about!

-Tim Ferriss Says: The 80:20 Rule Means You Can Achieve a Lot in a Little Time
+Tim Ferriss Says: Use the 80:20 to Achieve a Lot in a Little Time

 Taking a different tack from the motivational TEDx style of Lewis and Lonsdale, Tim Ferriss takes a more theoretical approach to the goal of learning a language in a few months.
 He has a three-point approach to language-learning, which incorporates the following: